 The Encinal Piano Group is open to students in grades K-2.
 Learn piano in a fun social group atmosphere!
 Group piano class provides students an excellent introduction to the keyboard and prepares them for more serious private study as well as playing in a band/ensemble.
 Most importantly, students will begin to develop the skill of playing music with their peers which provides a lifelong benefit.
 Our teachers focus on developing the students’ core keyboard skills: hand position, note-reading, chord vocabulary, rhythm, and theory while rehearsing a repertoire of rock, pop, and classical songs.
 Click here for more class and rental information.

 The uke is an excellent instrument on which to learn how to play music.
 It's relatively simple to learn, easy to tote around, inexpensive, super fun, and timelessly popular!
 In this ensemble, we will jump right into the fun stuff and learn how to play music on the ukulele.
 By the end of the course, students will know a few chord positions, will be able to play a couple of songs on the ukulele, and be able to sing along.
-Students must have their own ukulele (to bring to class and to practice at home) which is easily available for purchase at most music stores in the area.
-We also offer an instrument rental program.
-Please email us if you would like to rent a uke.
+Our instructors bring a classroom set of ukuleles with them to every class for the kids to use and we highly recommend that students also have a ukulele at home to practice.
 Click here for more class and rental information.

 Designed by Stanford Artificial Intelligence professor David Zhu, PockeTurtle is a novel Computational Thinking curriculum that is currently being implemented rapidly at 1000s of elementary schools in Korea and China.
 Encinal is one of the first and only schools to offer this curriculum in the US!
-The class, “PockeTurtle Level 1”, a class offered by Hatch Learning, is taught to K-2 kids by Stanford Computer Science students.
+The class, “PockeTurtle Level 1,” designed by Hatch Learning, is taught to K-2 kids by Stanford Computer Science students.
 The curriculum, based around a small turtle-like robot and carefully designed colorful tools and booklets, teaches children to fully visualize problems and solutions by merging their thoughts with the physical environment.
-They then test their reasoning by ‘teaching’, or programming, their turtle robot to solve the task.
+They then test their reasoning by ‘teaching’, or programming, their turtle robot to solve the task at hand.
 “PockeTurtle Level 1” is unique in that it brings programming away from computer screens and onto student’s desks, making for a much more natural and collaborative Computer Science learning experience for K-2 kids.
 PockeTurtle will be taught once per week for 10 weeks.
 The classes are comprised of no more than 12 K-2 students and 2 teachers.
 Register for one or more of our limited spots on Homeroom before the class fills up!

 Students learn to think like 21st century mathematicians, scientists, engineers, programmers, design thinkers, and artists.
 Your child will learn-by-doing, solving interesting, challenging problems, hands-on, with professional coaching from fun passionate mathematicians, scientists, engineers, programmers, design thinkers, and artists.
 The Starfire Way is to create opportunities for students to learn through discovery by solving problems.
-Starfire programs are highly interactive, team based, learn-by-doing, hands-on, discovery learning experiences.
+Starfire programs are highly interactive, team-based, learn-by-doing, hands-on, discovery learning experiences.
 Learning through discovery and hands-on activities lasts a lifetime.
-Click here for more information and to register. www.StarfireEd.com, email@example.com
+Click here for more information and to register: https://starfireed.secure.force.com/ClassRegistration/

 Young Rembrandts teaches drawing, the fundamental skill of visual arts to children grades K-2.
 We intentionally offer child-friendly and relevant subject matter to spark children’s interest and increase knowledge retention.
 Our classes are fun, engaging and affordable.
 They offer children a safe, comfortable place to talk about art, learn drawing skills and have fun while surrounded by creativity and encouragement.
 Parents can expect improved attention to detail, time on task, improved handwriting and fine motor skills along with discipline, persistence, patience and an overall “I-can-do-it” attitude.